-- We enabled the backup system itself in Global Settings above, and now we’ll instruct cPanel to back up user accounts by checking the box next to Backup Accounts.
+- We enabled the backup system itself in Global Settings above, and next, we’ll instruct cPanel to back up user accounts by checking the box next to Backup Accounts.

-Choose whether you want to back up accounts that are suspended, as well as access logs and bandwidth data for the accounts, and whether you wish to back up system files as well as individual accounts (which is necessary only for server restoration; individual account can be restored regardless of your choice here).
+- Now we choose whether you want to back up accounts that are suspended, as well as access logs and bandwidth data for the accounts.
+Also, you can select whether you wish to back up system files and/or the individual accounts (which is necessary only for server restoration.
+The individual account can be restored regardless of your choice here).

 Step #4: Select Database Backup Options

 In the Databases section, select whether you want to back up databases per account, the entire MySQL directory, or both.

 Step #5: Select Backup Location

 The Configure Backup Directory section allows you to choose whether you want to back up locally or externally.

 - The Default Backup Directory is pre-configured, and in most cases should not be changed.